Moving or lifting a house requires careful preparation and attention to detail.

 Historic Harriet Rees House project in Chicago, where we moved the 1050-ton house and 2-story brick coach house to their new

 While this process may seem a bit overwhelming, we’re here to help you every step of the way.
 We do this every day, and we want you to benefit from our experience and expertise.
+With offices in Pennsylvania, New Jersey, and North Carolina, we have raised hundreds of houses along the eastern United States.
 Please contact the team at Wolfe House & Building Movers with any questions you have about moving or lifting your house.

 At Wolfe House Movers, we believe that we provide the best overall lifting and moving experience, terms, and insurance.
 We plan ahead to ensure that your experience with us is a positive one.

 Call us at 610-488-1020 to speak with one of our helpful project estimators.